olivetom/udacity_people_counter/WRITE-UP.md

 This project was very helpful to understand deep learning object detection using Intel OpenVINO Toolkit.
 I found it extremely helpful for accelerating the project development time.

+Finally, I've made it by using a sliding window people counter, and using it with probability threshold gives the better results.

 However, I should say that a marketable people counter app should deal with model accuracy by augmenting the plain detection with object tracking to avoid false negatives that increments the people count incorrectly.

 Another option to avoid counting persons repeatedly for low confidence detectors or detectors where no instance detection is available is to use

 ​	a)  **skimage.metrics** the structural_similarity frame comparator in order to discard counting people from very similar frames.

 ​	b) **scipy.spatial.distance.cdist** to compare prediction boxes between N consecutive frames to discard repeated box counts in predictions.

-Although I tried to install scipy and skimage it in the workspace I didn't succeded.
+Although I tried to install scipy and skimage it in the workspace I didn't succeded because of the sandboxed python environment.

 Regarding model optimizer, I found the process of transforming models that were not pretrained by Intel quiet hard.
 I think that the app developer should have detailed knowledge of the model in order to convert it properly and successfully.
 Examples:

 ​	a) faster_rcnn_resnet101_coco_2018_01_28 although converted successfully with model optimizer, it requires special case when handling input shape in the people counter python app.
 See MODELS.md for further details.